saichler/gsql/README.md

-# GSQL - Graph SQL
+# L8QL - Layer 8 API Query Language

 [![Go Version](https://img.shields.io/badge/go-1.23.8-blue.svg)](https://golang.org/)
 [![License](https://img.shields.io/badge/license-GPL%20v3-blue.svg)](LICENSE)

-GSQL (Graph SQL) is an alteration and facade of the SQL language designed for querying Graph Models at runtime.
+L8QL (Layer 8 API Query Language) is an alteration and facade of the SQL language designed for querying Graph Models at runtime.
 It provides a single, simple, and common API to query graph model data of any Go struct, eliminating the need for complex API integrations.

 ## Table of Contents